JOTHSHANA/JOTHSHANA/README.md

 ## Education
-I pursued my Bachelor of Computer Science and Engineering at Bannari Amman Institute of Technology in Sathyamangalam.
+I am pursuing my Bachelor of Computer Science and Engineering at Bannari Amman Institute of Technology in Sathyamangalam.
 Prior to that, I completed my higher secondary education at Vidya Nethrra Matriculation Higher Secondary School, where I achieved excellent scores of 83% in SSLC and 92% in HSC.
 These educational experiences have equipped me with a strong foundation in both academic and practical aspects of computer science and engineering.

 ## Expertise